AleksandraPestka/Weather_forecasting/README.md

 ## Technologies
 * Jupyter Notebook - version 5.6.0
 >Jupyter Notebook documents are documents which contain both computer code and rich text elements.
-Notebook documents are both human-readable documents containing the analysis description and the results (figures, tables, etc..) as well as executable documents which can be run to perform data analysis.
+Notebook documents are both human-readable documents containing the analysis description and the results (figures, tables, etc..) as well as executable documents which can be run to perform data analysis.<br>(*based on: www.jupyter-notebook-beginner-guide.readthedocs.io*)
 * Python - version 3.7

 ## Setup